 Is the high tight flag chart pattern bullish or bearish?

-The high tight is a bullish continuation chart pattern.
+The high tight is a bullish chart pattern.
 It starts with an uptrend, retraces for a while, and then the price increases.
 Then, during the consolidation mode, you can identify the high tight flag pattern and join the existing bullish trend.

 What does a high tight flag chart pattern indicate?